Giraffe-AI/giraffe/README.md

 npm install
 ```

+Finally, you need to have an active access key to the OpenAI API.
+Please insert it into line 4 of logic/utils.py

 ## Running the Website

 To run the website on both frontend and backend, you need to create two terminals.